 MassHealth Eligibility Verification System (EVS)

 MassHealth has enhanced the Eligibility Verification System (EVS) messages so providers know

 Which type of health plan a member is enrolled in

 - Who to contact for billing questions

 EVS now has messages with contact information for behavioral health services for the member’s health plan.

 Additional Resources for MassHealth Eligibility Verification System (EVS)

 Health plan options

-On March 1, 2018, MassHealth’s PCDI initiative offered new health plan options to MassHealth members eligible for managed care.
-These managed care options include Accountable Care Organizations (ACOs) plans in addition to re-procured managed care organizations (MCOs) plans and the Primary Care Clinician (PCC) Plan.
+January 1, 2020, marks the third year that MassHealth’s PCDI initiative offers managed-care eligible members Accountable Care Organization (ACO) health plans in addition to re-procured managed care organizations (MCOs) plans and the Primary Care Clinician (PCC) Plan.

 Managed care eligible members are